 Local Organisations are associations, companies, schools, committees, societies or incorporated bodies, which have as one of their objects the organising, co-ordinating or teaching of sailing and/or leisure boating for people who may, or may not be members of a Club.
 Clubs located outside the Republic also affiliate as Local Organisations.

 Class Associations are organisations that are committed to the promotion of participation and/or competition, on a nationwide basis in a particular class or classes of boat.
 Class Associations.

 New Club Affiliation Procedure

-Clubs who wish to affiliate should apply on the form – available for download Club Affiliation Application Form The applications to affiliate are considered at the ISA Board of Directors monthly board meeting, following which clubs will be informed of the decision.
+Clubs who wish to affiliate should apply on the form – available for download Club Affiliation Application Form The applications to affiliate are considered at the Irish Sailing Board of Directors monthly board meeting, following which clubs will be informed of the decision.

 Clubs that affiliate after the end of September will not be invoiced for fees for the remainder of that year, but be given temporary Affiliation Status (subsequent to approval from the Board) until the following March when fees will be due.